KnightNiwrem/Digital-Pets-v2/PRD.md

   - Multipliers define how many ticks equal one displayed unit for each care value; examples can use ten ticks per Hydration unit to represent ten minutes.
 - Offline catch‑up:
   - On resume, compute elapsed time and mathematically flatten all ticks into a single step update for ongoing sleep, travel, activities, care decay, Poop spawns, sickness checks, and egg incubation.
 For example, if offline time is 10 minutes, then simply compute (10 \* 60 / 15 = 40 ticks) and decrease hidden tick counters for care value by 40.
-  - For poop spawning: decrement `poopTicksLeft` by offline ticks, spawn appropriate number of poops based on how many times the counter would have reached 0, and reset counter appropriately.
+  - For poop spawning: decrement `poopTicks` by offline ticks, spawn appropriate number of poops based on how many times the counter would have reached 0, and reset counter appropriately.

 16. Items, Inventory, Currency, and Shops